DamianGillessen1989/que-padrisimo/README.md

 - Sourcetree, a feature-rich Git GUI client, played a pivotal role in simplifying the deployment workflow and visual management of the Git repository.
 - Advanced functionalities such as branching and merging facilitated parallel development and seamless integration of new features.
-- The deployment workflow entailed pushing the finalized codebase from the local repository to the remote repository on Github via Sourcetree.
+- The deployment workflow entailed pushing the finalized codebase from the local repository to the remote repository on GitHub via Sourcetree.

 4. Hosting on GitHub Pages:

-- GitHub Pages, an esteemed static site hosting service offered by Github, was selected as the ideal deployment platform for the personal portfolio website.
+- GitHub Pages, an esteemed static site hosting service offered by GitHub, was selected as the ideal deployment platform for the personal portfolio website.
-- Deployment to Github Pages was seamlessly initiated from the Github repository, leveraging built-in functionality to publish the site.
+- Deployment to GitHub Pages was seamlessly initiated from the GitHub repository, leveraging built-in functionality to publish the site.
 - Continuous integration and deployment (CI/CD) pipelines were configured to automatically deploy updates to the website upon pushing changes to the master branch.

 5. Final Testing and Verification: